Roald87/roald87.github.io/_posts/2021-02-21-unit-testing-from-separate-project.markdown

 category: twincat
 ---

 The other day [I answered a question on StackOverflow](https://stackoverflow.com/a/60542846/6329629) on how to unit test code from a separate project.
-To increase its exposure I'll also add it to my blog.
+To increase its exposure I also added it here.

 - [Code](https://gist.github.com/Roald87/c68ea920607ec8f32d977d32f3f82712)